Home improvement loans

 Frequently asked questions

-Can I add on a home improvement loan to my mortgage?
+Can I add a home improvement loan to my mortgage?

-If you decide to remortgage to fund home improvements, be aware that borrowing more will likely increase your monthly mortgage repayments.
-You’ll also need to pay your mortgage for longer.
+Given there are a variety of ways to fund home improvements, it’s a good idea to weigh up the costs and affordability of all your options.
+If you decide to remortgage to finance home improvements, be aware that borrowing more is likely to increase your monthly mortgage repayments.
+You may also need to repay your mortgage for longer.
+You’ll also have to pay remortgaging fees.

-A home equity loan allows you to borrow against the equity you have in your home.
+With a home equity loan, you can borrow against the equity you have in your home.
 For example, if your home is valued at £500,000 and you have £100,000 outstanding on your mortgage, the equity is £400,000.

 Can I get a joint home improvement loan?